Border Guards Day: South Ossetia

 South Ossetia has recognized 28 May as Border Guards Day since its independence in 1991 and celebrates the holiday similarly to Russia.

 Russian Federation

 The holiday was established as a professional holiday in 1958, by order of the Council of Ministers of the USSR.
-Following the fall of the Fall of the Soviet Union, the status of the holiday was unclear due to the lack effort in the Russian government to make in an official holiday in the Russian Federation.
+Following the fall of the Soviet Union, the status of the holiday was unclear due to the lack effort in the Russian government to make it an official holiday in the Russian Federation.
 President Boris Yeltsin signed a decree in 1994 officially making Border Guards Day a professional day off for the servicemen of the Border Service of the Federal Security Service of the Russian Federation, which was founded 2 years earlier.
 Today, it is a celebration of more than 4 centuries of border protection and control in Russia, dating back to Prince Mikhail Ivanovich Vorotynsky's Zasechnaya cherta in the 16th century, an early prototype to the border checkpoints in operation today nationwide.